 Principals aren’t easily fooled, and most of them have to be thoroughly convinced before they apply their stamp of approval.
 Dr. Mark Harrison, the first-year principal at Kansas City’s Southeast High School, is no exception.
-He took a cautious approach to the school’s new Synergistic Modules lab.
+He took a cautious approach to the school’s new Pitsco Modules lab.

 When a freshman stopped him in the hallway to say how much he enjoyed the science lab, Harrison decided to see for himself.